Barolo vs Barbaresco | What's the difference?

 Here's the other key thing; both of these wines require some serious ageing to allow their acidity and tannins to soften.
 Barolo DOCG has to be aged for at least three years before it can be released, with at least eighteen months in oak barrels.
 Barbaresco DOCG requires a minimum of two years, with at least nine months in oak.
 And you’ll usually see this reflected in the price point too, with Barolo typically commanding a more premium price.

-Check out: Bric Cenciurio Barolo DOCG 2016
+Check out: Giribaldi Barolo DOCG 2015

 Taste